openitu/STL/src/wmc_tool/README.md

 msbuild wmc_tool.sln
 ```

 The executable file `wmc_tool.exe` shall be created in the top-level directory.
+Note, that it is recommended to run these commands from the `Developer Command Prompt for VS2019` opened in `Administrator` mode.
+This ensures that all paths to libraries including the SDK can be found by the `cmake` command.
+This can also be verified with the `vswhere` command.

 ## Testing

 To verify the conformance of the WMC tool it's possible to invoke the `ctest` command from the `build` directory.
+On Windows platforms it may be necessary to append the config type with the `-C` command-line option.
+If no specific config type has been specified when running the `cmake` command, then `ctest -C Debug` shall be used for testing.
 This runs a series of pre-defined tests using some exemplary `.c` files located in the `testv/src` folder.
 The instrumented files are compared with their respective references located in the `testv/ref` folder.
 In case of test failure it's possible to re-run the test with the `--verbose` command-line option to see the reason of failure.
 Note, that `ctest` uses the Python wrapper script `testv/test_wmc_tool.py` for copying the source files, running the WMC tool binary (executable) file, comparing the output to the reference and cleaning up the work.

 ## Usage